-- 1. Construction and use of temporary docking and ship mooring areas within the Project's overall Limit of Disturbance; - Construction of engineered berms for the island expansions (one adjacent to each of the islands), which will include limited mechanical dredging, placement of sand after dredging, pile installation, and sheet pile installation, followed by the addition of bedding stone, filter stone and armor stone to cover the constructed berm; - 3.
-Construction of temporary dock quay structure on South Island to on-load/off-load the TBM and other construction equipment and materials; - 4.
-Support structure construction for the off-loading via conveyor system of the TBM excavation materials; - 5.
-Construction of the bridge trestle sections from South Island to Willoughby Spit, and across Willoughby Bay parallel to the existing trestle bridge; and - 6.
+- Construction and use of temporary docking and ship mooring areas within the Project's overall Limit of Disturbance: - 2.
+Construction of engineered island expansions with bund material and other engineered fill (i.e. gradational stone, rip rap, armor stone) will include limited mechanical dredging, placement of sand after dredging, pile installation, sheet pile installation, followed by the addition of bedding stone, filter stone, and armor stone to complete the island expansion.
+Appendix E (of the JPA) further discusses the construction of the island expansions; - Construction of temporary dock quay structure on South Island to on-load/off-load the TBM and other construction equipment and materials; - Support structure construction for the off-loading via conveyor system of the TBM excavation materials; - Construction of the bridge trestle sections from South Island to Willoughby Spit, and across Willoughby Bay parallel to the existing trestle bridge; and - 6.
 Construction of the bridge trestle sections from the North Island to the shore at Hampton.

 Each of the primary actions is discussed in this section.
-All other construction activities will be conducted at the following: on the portal islands, underground (below the sediment-water interface) within the tunnel borehole, within the installed tunnel structure, from/within the existing roadway and trestle spans, or at approved upland disposal locations.
-Approximately 35 acres of upland area on the existing portal islands will be disturbed during construction and project related island expansion.
+All other construction activities will be conducted at the following: on the portal islands, underground (below the sediment-water interface) within the tunnel drive, within the installed tunnel structure, from/within the existing roadway and trestle spans, or at approved upland disposal locations.
+Approximately 35 acres of upland area on the existing portal islands will be disturbed during construction and Project related island expansion.
 The portal islands are man-made and currently partially paved.
 Erosion and sediment controls as well as provisions of the construction general permit (VPDES for stormwater) will be in place during construction and an on-site wastewater treatment plant will be used for treatment of process water and discharged under a VPDES permit for treated water.